 - Loans and credit facilities

-Exceptions may apply when the minimum income threshold cannot be met but the refusal of an application could result in unjustifiably harsh consequences for the applicant, their partner or a relevant child(ren).
-This can result in decision maker considering other credible and reliable sources of income.
+Exemption from the financial requirement may apply when the minimum income threshold cannot be met, but there are exceptional circumstances that mean a refusal of an application could result in unjustifiably harsh consequences for the applicant, their partner or a relevant child(ren).
+This can result in decision makers considering other credible and reliable sources of income.